vecxoz/ai4code/README.md

 ## Create training data

-It takes about 2 hours to create the data.
+It takes about 3 hours to create the data on a GCP VM.
+For some reason it may take much longer on Kaggle's latest notebook environment.

 ```sh
 python3 create_data.py --data_dir=AI4Code --out_dir=ai4code-tfrec